primary-idtech/copilot-telemetry-collector/README.md

 [Github Copilot Business](https://github.com/features/copilot) and store them in a log file.

+It requires VSCode with the Github Copilot extension installed on it.

 ## Usage

 To use the Copilot Telemetry Collector, follow these steps: